Cars Brands that start with C

 Chrysler Logo

-The American manufacturer luxury cars, the Chrysler brand was founded in 1924 by Walter Percy Chrysler, who reorganized three companies.
-Chalmers Motor, Maxwell Motor, and Willis-Overland became the foundation of Chrysler, and the brand’s first car was launched in the same year.
-The 1928 purchase of Dodge made the brand a leader in the American auto industry.
-Since 2014, the brand has been controlled by the Italian Fiat.
-Today, the brand is headquartered in the UK, the U.S., the Netherlands, where the combined company Fiat Chrysler Automobiles is headquartered.
+The Chrysler brand, an American luxury car manufacturer, was founded in 1924 by Walter Percy Chrysler, who reorganized three companies.
+Chalmers Motor, Maxwell Motor, and Willis-Overland became the foundation of Chrysler, and the brand’s first automobile was produced that year.
+The purchase of Dodge in 1928 brought the brand to the leaders of the American auto industry.
+Since 2014, the brand has been controlled by the Italian company Fiat.
+Today, the brand’s headquarters are located in the UK, the USA, and the Netherlands, where the headquarters of the united company Fiat Chrysler Automobiles is located.

 Cisitalia